Random Post: Contact

 On the left there is no illumination.
 On the second photo the Virttable is FTIR illuminated.
 The third photo shows only DI illumination.
 The right photo shows the hybrid mixture of FTIR and DI: Touches are bright and precise and the fiducials of the objects are evenly lit.

 We have also tried the DSI technology like it has been described by Tim Roth by using a Plexiglas EndLighten acrylic glass pane but the results have not been satisfying for us.
+Anyway, now our EndLighten has been burned on the surface by the application of a Lexel/Toluene dilution.
+However, we sawed some fiducial props out of it ;)

 The Virttable From All Sides